geudde/attic-chest/pages/13.reference/01.porden/docs.md

 Thro' the vast gulf, in mild and mellow light, 240

 The gentle Chliarotes rose to sight.
-He spoke : " Commissioned by my queen, I come
+He spoke: " Commissioned by my queen, I come
 " To guide your steps to Pyros' regal dome;
 " This robe she sends, to guard your tender frame
 " From the wild fury of encircling flame
 " Soft threads of mountain flax its folds compose,
-" Wov'n by a sea-nymph's hand, and bleach'd on Alpine " snows :
+" Wov'n by a sea-nymph's hand, and bleach'd on Alpine " snows: